- Why Get Credit Cards for Kids?

 If not — as we mentioned above in the article — you will need to co-sign for them.

 Even if you aren’t ready to add your children as authorized users or give them their own credit cards today, understanding the best options now can help you make educated decisions later.

 Not all plastic is created equal.

-These mentioned below are some of the best credit cards for kids currently available.
+Here are 9 of the best credit cards for kids today.

 With FamZoo — their tagline is “preparing kids for the financial jungle — there are different protection features.